Native and threatened species

 The Eurobodalla Shire is home to many threatened species and endangered ecological communities.

 In NSW, a threatened species is a plant or animal species that is listed under the Biodiversity Conservation Act 2016 or the NSW Fisheries Management Act 1994.
-Some species may also be listed nationally by the Australian Government under the Environment Protection and Biodiversity Conservation Act 1999 (the EPBC Act).
+Some species may also be listed nationally by the Australian Government under the Environment Protection and Biodiversity Conservation Act 1999.